Complex Director Position Description

 Required Skills and Knowledge

-- Demonstrated experience in supervision of staff and management of a community living facility.
+- Demonstrated experience in supervision of staff.

 - Successful administrative experience.